 Florence, Vinci & Pisa

-You will travel by high-speed train on a Wednesday morning for a four-day, three-night stay in Florence.
+You will travel by high-speed train for a four-day, three-night stay in Florence.
 On your first day, a local expert will guide you through the Florence Cathedral Complex and the city’s Museum of Science and Technology.
 On day two, your group will travel by private coach to the town of Vinci for a guided tour of the Leonardo Da Vinci Museum and continue on to the town of Pontedera to visit the famous Piaggio Scooter Company Museum.
-On Friday, the group will travel from Florence to Pisa by train in the morning to meet an expert local guide for a walking tour of Pisa, passing by Galileo’s house, on the way to the Campo dei Miracoli (Pisa’s famed Cathedral and leaning tower complex).
-A guest expert will speak to the group about the Tower of Pisa Stabilization Project, which has reversed the tower’s centuries-long fall.
-On the trips last morning, you will visit Florence’s Galileo Museum with a guide.
-You can return to Rome that afternoon with the group or begin your fall break in Florence.
+The following day, you will travel from Florence to Pisa by train in the morning to meet an expert local guide for a walking tour of Pisa, passing by Galileo’s house, on the way to the Campo dei Miracoli (Pisa’s famed Cathedral and leaning tower complex).
+Before your trip a guest expert will speak to the group about the Tower of Pisa Stabilization Project, which has reversed the tower’s centuries-long fall.
+On the trip’s last morning, you will visit Florence’s Galileo Museum with a guide.

-Your group will depart on a Wednesday for a five-day, four-night trip to Northern Italy, starting by high-speed train for a one night stay in Bologna or Padova, to include a guided tour of the National High Speed Rail Control Center, and then take a private coach to the Lamborghini Museum and Factory, just outside of the city.
-On Thursday your group will continue by high-speed train to Venice.
-Your first day in Venice will include a guided walking tour of Venice and a guided visit to a Gondola Factory.
-Day two, Friday, will feature an expert explanation of the MOSE tide suppression system, a massive engineering project to protect Venice from repeated flooding.
-Saturday your group will take a vaporetto – water bus – to the island of Murano for a glass Industry talk and demonstration.
-After some free time on Sunday morning, the group will return to Rome by high-speed train in the afternoon.
+Your group will travel for five-days and four-nights to Northern Italy, starting by high-speed train to Bologna for a guided tour of the National High Speed Rail Control Center.
+You will then take a private coach to the Lamborghini museum and factory, just outside of the city.
+The group will spend the night and next morning in Padua, with a dinner in the city center and a chance to explore the city before traveling to Venice.
+Your first day in Venice will include a guided walking tour and a guided visit to a Gondola Factory.
+On day three of the trip your group will take a vaporetto – water bus – to the island of Murano for a glass industry talk and demonstration.
+The day will also feature an expert explanation of the MOSE tide suppression system, a massive engineering project to protect Venice from repeated flooding.
+The trip may also include a visit to the Peggy Guggenheim museum or other cultural sites, and students will receive vaporetto passes to allow for personal exploration of the lagoon and its islands.

 Rome is a hub for exploring Italy, Europe and the Mediterranean.
 Many students travel on their own on weekends and before or after the program.

 The group will get to know each other and local culinary traditions through five complete and authentic group meals and two mixers.
 These will begin with a light aperitivo mixer to kick-off the program with students, faculty and AIA staff.
-You’ll enjoy a a multi-course welcome dinner in a traditional Roman restaurant, and taste local cuisine at group dinners when you travel to Florence, Bologna and Venice.
+You’ll enjoy a a multi-course welcome dinner in a traditional Roman restaurant, and taste local cuisine at group dinners when you travel.
 A final farewell aperitivo and dinner in Rome will offer a chance for everyone to say goodbye over plates of hearty Roman fare.

 For daily dining, student apartments offer equipped kitchens where students can cook their own meals with groceries they can pick up at nearby shops and local farmer’s markets.